AyrtonSur/AyrtonSur/README.md

 My name is Ayrton Surica, I'm currently 20 years old and am studying Computer Science at UFF.

 I am currently focusing on learning as much as I can and to do that I try to challenge myself in many ways (like trying to enter in Injunior, a junior enterprise).
-I have learned many differents languanges, like Python, Java, C, etc. But my main language, right now, is JavaScript.
+I have learned many differents languanges, like Python, Java, C, etc. But my main language, right now, is TypeScript.
 I work, mainly, on the backend side of projects.

 <div>